favourch/Notes-blog/docs/USMLE/MSK/Rheumatoid arthritis.md

 # Pathophysiology
 - Bouts of inflammation, angiogenesis, and proliferation → <span style="background:rgba(240, 200, 0, 0.2)">proliferative granulation tissue with mononuclear inflammatory cells → pannus and synovial hypertrophy → invasion, progressive destruction, and deterioration of cartilage and bone</span>
 - Antibodies against Fc portion of IgG (rheumatoid factor, RF) are produced to aid in removing autoantibodies and immune complexes.
-	- RF excess triggers formation of new immune complexes and type III HSR
+	- RF excess triggers formation of new immune complexes and [[../Immunology/Type III hypersensitivity reactions|type III HSR]]
 	- Individuals with positive RF are more likely to develop extraarticular manifestations.
 - ![[../../assets/img/Pasted image 20231014090158.png|Pasted image 20231014090158.png]]